wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     Schedule 1 clause 29(1B): inserted, on 1 October 2009, by [section 149(19)][2007] of the Resource Management (Simplifying and Streamlining) Amendment Act 2009 (2009 No 31).

-    Schedule 1 clause 29(4): replaced for certain purposes, on 4 September 2013, by [section 87][2036] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Schedule 1 clause 29(4): replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 87][2036] of the Resource Management Amendment Act 2013 (2013 No 63).

     Schedule 1 clause 29(6): amended, on 1 August 2003, by [section 92(14)(a)][2016] of the Resource Management Amendment Act 2003 (2003 No 23).